-So what is calcium hydroxide?
-As I understand it, when plaster cures and hydrates, calcium hydroxide is released.
-(Note: I do not understand the natural chemical process of why this happens, I was just told it happens).
-This calcium hydroxide works its way to the surface and coats it.
-If it isn't brushed off, acid washed or sequestered quickly enough, it will harden and dull the appearance of the pool surface.
+So what is calcium hydroxide (Ca(OH)2)?
+As I understand it, when plaster cures and hydrates, calcium hydroxide is created.
+This calcium hydroxide has a high pH of 12.6-12.8, and raises the LSI in its immediate vicinity, and carbonates into calcium carbonate (dust).
+If it isn't brushed off, acid washed or chelated quickly enough, this dust will harden and dull the appearance of the pool surface.
 This is why startups take several days.
 It requires diligence and persistence to control calcium hydroxide deposits from marring a beautiful pool plaster finish.

-An acid wash involves garden watering pails, a hose with a sprayer nozzle, dawn dish soap and a bunch of safety equipment (to protect from burns from the muriatic acid).
+An acid wash involves garden watering pails, a hose with a sprayer nozzle, dish soap and a bunch of safety equipment (to protect from burns from the muriatic acid).
 Essentially, they hose down the new plaster to get it wet.
-They mix in dish soap into the acid so that it holds to the plaster a while longer (and doesn't streak down the pool wall too fast), and evenly pour acid down the sides of the pool.
-This acid wash reacts quickly with plaster dust (calcium hydroxide) to remove the 'film' and expose the beautiful plaster and aggregate beneath.
+They mix dish soap into the acid so that it holds to the plaster a while longer (and doesn't streak down the pool wall too fast), and evenly pour diluted acid down the sides of the pool.
+This acid wash reacts quickly with plaster to remove the 'film' or 'cream' and expose the beautiful plaster and aggregate beneath.
+But many acid washes can go wrong, so best practices need to be followed.

 Rinse and fill

-Get that acid off the plaster and begin filling the pool.
-As this is done, NPC veteran experts recommend using a sequestering agent to hold calcium and metals in suspension during initial fill.
+Get the acid off the plaster and begin filling the pool.
+As this is done, NPC veteran experts recommend using a sequestering or chelating agent like SC-1000 to hold calcium and other metals in suspension during initial fill.
 This helps reduce (or even prevent) staining, scale and plaster dust before the plaster has hydrated and finished curing.
-Hey, Orenda has a good natural sequestering agent...it's called SC-1000.
-You should try it.

 Brush and balance pool water chemistry

-Remember that pesky calcium hydroxide?
-It needs to be brushed and removed, because as the plaster hydrates underwater, more of it will be released.
 It is also essential during these initial several days that the pH, alkalinity and calcium hardness allow for a balanced LSI.
 Keep the water temperature in mind!
-As was repeated over and over in the classes, test the fill water for calcium hardness before building the pool.
+As was repeated over and over in the classes, test the fill water for calcium hardness before filling the pool.
 Make sure there is enough calcium so that the plaster does not get etched.

 For salt pools, be aware of its impact on pH.
 When salt (NaCl) reacts to become chlorine, the byproduct is sodium hydroxide, which has a high pH of 12-13.
 That will certainly have an impact on your pool water chemistry and plaster.

 Alkalinity...specifically carbonate alkalinity is important at this time too.
-Between alkalinity and calcium, the pH should have a buffer from fluctuation...but in these early days, it will still want to fluctuate.
+Between alkalinity and calcium, the pH should have a buffer from fluctuation...but in these early days, pH will rise if the LSI is too low.
 Carbonate alkalinity is basically total alkalinity, with the adjustment for cyanuric acid.
 This factor is important when calculating the LSI (which, by the way, the new Orenda mobile app has an LSI calculator built in, and does all this math for you).

 Cyanuric Acid can be a real problem